Andrewchistyakov/flashcards_lyc/README.md

 `mkdir build; cd build; cmake ..; make -j` in the code directory, the binary will appear in "build" directory

 To run tests, run:
-`python3 -m unittest discover -s tests` or just `make test` in the code repository
+`python3 -m unittest discover -s tests` in the code repository

 ## Currently available commands